enki/tragedy/README.md

 # Tragedy

-Tragedy is a powerful python abstraction-layer for Cassandra.
+Tragedy is a powerful Python abstraction-layer for Cassandra.

 Out of the box it supports
     *    Models